Back to all guides

 What are stablecoins?

 Stablecoins are cryptocurrencies designed to maintain a stable value, typically pegged to the US dollar.
 They combine the benefits of cryptocurrency (fast, borderless transactions) with the stability of traditional currency.
+For a deeper look at how specific stablecoins compare, check out our full comparison pages including USDC vs USDT.

 Stablecoin comparison